arh450/password-generator/README.md

 ### How it Works
 ##### See below for URL
-On the click of the "Generate Button" on the users screen a series of prompts/confirms that gather the users desired password character length and desired character type are shown.
+On the click of the "Generate Button" on the user's screen a series of prompts/confirms that gather the user's desired password character length and desired character type are shown.
 These outcomes are then concated into an array that contains their selected character types.
-Finally when password meets requried password character lengths is looped over the number of desired characters and random characters are generated from the concated array for a final new password to be displayed in the textarea on screen.
+Finally when password meets the requried password character lengths, it is looped over the number of desired characters and random characters are generated from the concated array for a final new password to be displayed in the textarea on screen.

 ## URL